Chandrashish/Machine-Learning/Semi-Supervised Learning/Label-Propagation by K-Means/README.md

 > Firstly, we attempt to find an optimum number of clusters using k-means clustering and [elbow curve](https://www.analyticsvidhya.com/blog/2021/01/in-depth-intuition-of-k-means-clustering-algorithm-in-machine-learning/)/[silhouette-score](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html)
 >> * This exercise is done just to indicate that even though we know that there are 10 classes in the data, the above method suggests 7 as a possible optimum cluster count as well as some larger number of clusters.
 >> * An important observation is at cluster count 5, where we again perform clustering on some of the clusters already found at cluster count 5.
+>> * While doing this task, I also plotted some histograms on categories in test data to visualise the performance of clustering at a particular cluster count (5 & 7 here).

+> Next, in line we have trained a neural network on the entire training data and tested its performance on the test-set to get a test accuracy of